How to use outpainting to extend images

 Use PNG Info tab to extract generation parameters.

-If your starting image is not created by AUTOMATIC1111 GUI, simply proceed to the img2img tab.
+If AUTOMATIC1111 GUI does not create your starting image, proceed to the img2img tab.
 Upload the image to the img2img canvas.
-You will need to write a prompt to accurately describe the image and style.
-(You may have the prompt automatically generated by clicking “Interrogate CLIP”.
-But it is not very good in my opinion.)
+You will need to write a prompt to describe the image and style accurately.

 Set resize mode to crop and resize so that the aspect ratio won’t change.

-Set seed to -1 to get a different result each time.
+Set the seed to -1 to get a different result each time.

-Denoising strength will be the knot you will have a lot of fun to play with… for now let’s set it to 0.6.
+Denoising strength will be the knot you will have a lot of fun playing with.
+For now, let’s set it to 0.6.

 You can use your standard text-to-image setting for the rest.
 For completeness, here are what I use